 Something I wish I’d understood sooner is the power of credit.
 If you’re going freelance or are self-employed, this is quite important as it can help you with an overdraft or a loan.
 I once took out a loan, as a client project was taking too long to pay.
 I tried to pay it back in chunks, but they wanted it back at once, so I got a default on my credit rating, which can be pretty negative when you get a credit check.
 It only came off recently, and was on there for about five years.

 Another thing that has impacted my attitude to money is my upbringing.
-I grew up in care, and I moved into my grandparents’ house at 18.
-At that time I was about to go to uni in London, and their house was where I had the most stability.
 When you’re coming from a black family, there’s also the idea of black tax – your money’s not only for you: you’ll be sharing it to help other family members, too.
 This means there can be some anxiety around having to earn for others as well as yourself.
 It’s an interesting one.

 Financial management is an art that definitely requires self-discipline.
 I feel like I’ve been pretty savvy so far, but I also realise some of the ways I deal with money might be a bit extreme, such as having a strict limit on spending and keeping cashflow documents.
 In my Notes app, for example, I store information about what I owe and who owes me – I’m very proper about all of that.